Bealby/magnet-fishing/README.md

 and height of the page.

-The navigation bar will include the links `Home`, `Catch Log`, `Add Catches`, and `Contact`, with a separate `Edit` page.
+The navigation bar will include the links `Home`, `Catch Log`, `Add Catches`, and `Contact`, with an embedded `Edit` page in the `Catch Log` page.

 The `Home` page will give an introduction about Magnet fishing and the functionalities available to use on the Website.

-The `Catch Log` page will list participants magnet catches.
+The `Catch Log` page will list participant's magnet catches.
-Each participants log can be deleted/edited as they wish.
+Each participant's log can be deleted/ edited as they wish.

 The `Add Catches` and `Edit Catches` pages will have a clear, easy to use form displayed that can tabulate all data and display for others to view.
-A Map will be provided to help define the area of Stockholm participants have been Magnet Fishing in.
+A Map will be provided to help define the area of Stockholm where participants have been Magnet Fishing.

-The `Contact` page will be used for any users who wish to get in contact and ask questions about the Website or interact respectively.
+The `Contact` page will be used for any users who wish to get in contact or ask questions about the Website.

 ### Skeleton